 What should I do when I get to the campus?

-If you don’t have a printed copy of the program, the first thing to do is grab a hard copy – so you know everything is.
-Then start looking for our friendly staff and student ambassadors to help point you in the right direction (they’ll be out and about in blue Monash jackets).
+The first thing to do is grab a program so you know where everything is.
+Then you can start looking for our staff and student ambassadors (they’ll be out and about in blue or white Monash jackets).

 Can I go to activities or presentations if I haven’t planned my day online?

 Yes!
-It’s best to plan ahead so you know what’s happening and don’t miss key events, but you don’t have to.
+It’s best to plan ahead so you know what’s happening and don’t miss out on key events, but you don’t have to.

 Can I wander around the student facilities?

 Absolutely.
-Open Day is all about discovering what life at Monash is like – so you can explore everything from the library and lecture theatres, to our cafes, gyms and accommodation services.
+Open Day is all about discovering what life at Monash is like – so you can explore everything from the library and lecture theatres to our cafes.

 Is there anywhere to eat on campus?

 Absolutely.
 There are cafes on campus with a variety of delicious options to choose from.

 How can I help my child get the most out of Open Day?